 - On a river cruise, it’s all smooth sailing, so you’ll never need medication for a queasy tummy.

 - Most shore excursions are included in the cruise price.

 River cruises can be as exotic as the Mekong, as wild as the Amazon, or as romantic as the Danube.
 Looking at the list of choices in our search results, we felt like kids in a candy shop.
 Everything sounded good to us.

 Step 3: Select the cruise route and date.
-We soon found out that our choices were limited, because most of their most popular routes were already completely booked, so our choices were limited.
+Sadly, most of their most popular routes were already completely booked, so our choices were limited.
 Who knew they start filling up the year before?